 At least two real ales are available.
 One is always from a Kent brewery.
 The second provides the element of surprise, being from a brewery from anywhere in the UK.

 At least three ciders, from Kentish Pip, are available.

-A summer beer festival is held at the end of June to coincide with the Church Fete.
+A summer beer festival is held in the last weekend in June, to coincide with the Church Fete.

 Entertainment varies from darts, dominoes and skittles to auctions/competitions of local produce, community-themed food nights and a maggot race.
 Dog-friendly.